EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/contribute.md

       If you are certain that all links are set correctly, it is most likely a bug in `EnergyModelsBase` and should be reported.
     - If the problem occurs in model construction, it is most likely a bug in `EnergyModelsBase` and should be reported.
     - If the problem is only appearing for specific solvers, it is most likely not a bug in `EnergyModelsBase`, but instead a problem of the solver wrapper for `MathOptInterface`.
 In this case, please contact the developers of the corresponding solver wrapper.
-2. Label the issue as bug,
+2. Label the issue as bug, and
 3. Provide a minimum working example of a case in which the bug occurs.

 !!! note